rafalp/Misago/dev-docs/plugins/hooks/create-prefetch-post-feed-related-objects-hook.md

-# `create_prefetch_posts_feed_related_objects_hook`
+# `create_prefetch_post_feed_related_objects_hook`

-This hook wraps the standard function Misago uses to create a `PrefetchPostsFeedRelatedObjects` object, which is used to prefetch related objects for items displayed in a posts feed.
+This hook wraps the standard function Misago uses to create a `PrefetchPostFeedRelatedObjects` object, which is used to prefetch related objects for items displayed in a posts feed.

 The object itself does not implement prefetch logic but instead maintains a list of prefetch operations to be executed in order to fetch the objects from the database.